RvNovae/rm-notifier-public/README.md

 If you are not interested in subscribing to either category, you may confirm a dialog with an empty selection.
 But please do keep in mind that selecting neither >=1 stream OR DJ will render the app completely useless.
 Of course all of your subscriptions can be edited later.

+If you subscribe to a stream, you will subscribe to every show on this stream, regardless of the DJ.
+If you subscribe to a DJ, you will subscribe to every show by this DJ, regardless of stream.

+Technically speaking you could say that your DJ and stream subscriptions are (inclusive) OR connected.

 ## Upcoming & Live shows
 After the initial setup is complete, you will be greeted with buttons to edit your Stream and DJ selections as well as two tabs `Live` and `Upcoming`.